ipazosat/tekton-tutorial/httpd-hello/README.md

    -p '{"secrets": [{"name": "container-registry-secret"}]}'
 ```

-**4. Create a secret for github in case needed and add it to service account**
+**4. Create a secret for github in case needed and add it to the service account**

 ```
 export GITHUB_USERNAME='<your github.com username>'